-Are expressly forbidden in residence halls.
+Extension cords are expressly forbidden in residence halls.
 Along with candles they have been the cause of many fires in residence halls.
+For everyone's safety:

-For everyone's safety only UL approved surge protector power strips are permitted.
+Only UL approved surge protector power strips are permitted

-See also prohibited items list.
+• Surge protectors must have an off/on switch See also prohibited items list.